Popeye-909/CCF-Marketing-Proposal-July/Qubic_Marketing_Proposal_July_2026_FINAL.md

 - Added a dedicated DOGE Mining page and updated the existing Mining page
 - Refreshed the Mining Academy to reflect the shift from XMR to DOGE mining
 - 52,000+ unique visitors on qubic.org
+- Produced 8 high-quality videos spanning across multiple genres as explainers, scientific tutorials, and cinematic videos.
+Multiple video assets such as intros and outros were also created to be used for future use.

 ---